 This course focuses on the skills, knowledge and understanding that today’s universities and employers demand and will develop knowledge and understanding of the principles of IT and Global Information Systems.
 Learners will develop further skills by following the specialist Application Developer pathway which will enable learners to plan, develop and test their own game and website prototypes.

 5 units which will be the equivalent of an A Level in terms of UCAS points:

 Information learnt in this unit will create a solid foundation in the fundamentals of hardware, networks, software, the ethical use of computers and how businesses use IT.

 Global Information (externally examined)

-The purpose of this unit is to demonstrate the uses of information in the public domain, globally, in the cloud and across the Internet, by individuals and organisations.
-Students will discover that good management of both data and information is essential and that it can give any organisation a competitive edge
+The purpose of this unit is to demonstrate the uses of information in the public domain, globally, in the cloud and across the internet, by individuals and organisations.
+Students will discover that good management of both data and information is essential in giving organisations a competitive edge.

 Students will need to devote a significant amount of time to a range of extended learning tasks that will include research activities, portfolio based tasks and practice exam questions.

 level 3 Sixth Form entry requirements